MrTornado24/Leetcode_Implementation/README.md

 # Leetcode_Implementation
-This is the code implementation of questions in Leetcode.
+This is the code implementation of Leetcode questions.